Guardian angel: New Testament

-Catholic Church
+Roman Catholic Church

 According to Saint Jerome, the concept of guardian angels is in the "mind of the Church".
 He stated: "how great the dignity of the soul, since each one has from his birth an angel commissioned to guard it".

 The first Christian theologian to outline a specific scheme for guardian angels was Honorius of Autun in the 12th century.
 He said that every soul was assigned a guardian angel the moment it was put into a body.
 Scholastic theologians augmented and ordered the taxonomy of angelic guardians.
 Thomas Aquinas agreed with Honorius and believed that it was the lowest order of angels who served as guardians, and his view was most successful in popular thought, but Duns Scotus said that any angel is bound by duty and obedience to the Divine Authority to accept the mission to which that angel is assigned.
 In the 15th century, the Feast of the Guardian Angels was added to the official calendar of Catholic holidays.

-In his March 31, 1997 Regina Caeli address, Pope John Paul II referred to the concept of guardian angels and concluded the address with the statement: "Let us invoke the Queen of angels and saints, that she may grant us, supported by our guardian angels, to be authentic witnesses to the Lord's paschal mystery".
+In his 31 March 1997 Regina Caeli address, Pope John Paul II referred to the concept of guardian angels and concluded the address with the statement: "Let us invoke the Queen of angels and saints, that she may grant us, supported by our guardian angels, to be authentic witnesses to the Lord's paschal mystery".

-In his 2014 homily for the Feast of Holy Guardian Angels, October 2, Pope Francis told those gathered for daily Mass to be like children who pay attention to their "traveling companion".
+In his 2014 homily for the Feast of Holy Guardian Angels, 2 October, Pope Francis told those gathered for daily Mass to be like children who pay attention to their "traveling companion".
 "No one journeys alone and no one should think that they are alone", the Pope said.
 During the Morning Meditation in the chapel of Santa Marta, the Pope noted that oftentimes, we have the feeling that "I should do this, this is not right, be careful."
 This, he said, "is the voice of" our guardian angel.
 "According to Church tradition we all have an angel with us, who guards us..."
 The Pope instructed each, "Do not rebel, follow his advice!"
-The Pope urged that this "doctrine on the angels" not be considered "a little imaginative".
-It is rather one of "truth".
-It is "what Jesus, what God said: 'I send an angel before you, to guard you, to accompany you on the way, so you will not make a mistake'".
+The Pope urged that this "doctrine on the angels" not be considered "a little imaginative", as it is rather one of "truth": it is "what Jesus, what God said: 'I send an angel before you, to guard you, to accompany you on the way, so you will not make a mistake'".